-How I Became a Better Writer on Hubpages
+How I Earned More as a Writer on Hubpages

 I ventured in

 I wrote my first hub on Hubpages on August 30, 2008.
 I had discovered it after doing a search for photography and came across SunSeven's hubs.
 I was so impressed, that I investigated all her other hubs and then expanded into the profiles and hubs of other writers there.
 At the time I had written a few articles on Helium with mediocre success and began my first blog.
 This seemed to be more of a writers site.
 I read many other writers work and tried to get a sense of how to write for the readers that visited.